 4. When ashore visiting natural sites we ask guests to collect any litter they can comfortably handle and ensure that we leave the site cleaner than when we arrived.

-6. On board we keep a small library of books that can help guests understand the natural environment around them, the skippers though not formally qualified have a growing knowledge of this and enjoy passing it on to those onboard.
+5. On board our vessels there are libraries, some quite small but they are books that can help guests understand the natural environment around them, the skippers though not formally qualified have a growing knowledge of this and enjoy passing it on to those onboard.
 Much of the pleasure of our voyages is derived from highlighting the points of interest and seasonal events that take place.
-We report all sightings of interesting marine life to Seaquest the maritime conservation project of Devon and Cornwall Wildlife Trust.

 Sailing is reliant on understanding the environment and helping guests relate to the elements is a natural part of our holiday experience.

 "Thank you so much to Bessie Ellen and her owner, captain and crew.
 It was a long held dream of mine and my dream ca...

 " We enjoyed everything about those two days and particularly appreciated your patience and your quiet words when w...